Skip to content

 testscript_qt

-You can drag and drop any of the learned objects from the left-hand pane into the main test script.
-You can also just type SeS("OK_") (for example) and Rapise will display the list of available functions.
+You can drag and drop any of the learned objects from the left-hand pane onto the main test script.
+You can also simply type SeS("OK_") (for example), and Rapise will display a list of available functions.

 When you click Play, Rapise will play back your test script against the application: